Packing Slip vs Invoice: Key Differences, Examples & When to Use - packing slip vs invoice

 Packing slip vs invoice – Document category & type

 A packing slip is a shipping document.
 You must create it only after the order has been confirmed.
-Packing slips help you or your shipping department gather and include the items for the orders.
+It’s basically a shipping list to help you include the items for the purchased orders.

 In addition to that, this document tells your customers what products are included in the package.

-Online stores generally create the invoices in pdf format and attach them in the email.
-You can also print it out if the receiving company/customer requires you to submit it in printed format.
+However, online stores generally create or even use invoice templates in PDF format and attach them to emails.
+You can also print it out if the receiving company or customer requires you to submit it in printed format.

 No matter what you sell in your WooCommerce store or what type of products (physical/virtual) and services you sell, you need to create an invoice for every order you receive.